How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Types of Corporate Training Videos

-1. Talking head video.
-This type of online training video shows a person who addresses the audience directly through a camera as if they were face-to-face.
+This type of online training video shows a person who addresses the audience directly to the camera as though speaking face-to-face.
 Use this type when you need to deliver instructions to the entire staff.
 For example, inform them about a new product or convey company policies, values, or procedures.

-2. Animated training video.
 With animated graphics, characters, and storytelling, these videos bring complex concepts to life in a visually engaging manner.
-This type is ideal for making complex information more accessible.
+This type is ideal for making complicated content more accessible.

-3. Screencast video.
-Capturing the screen’s activity along with a voice-over narration, screencast videos are useful for demonstrating software processes, computer workflows, or system functionalities.
-Screencast trainings are often used as customer service training videos.
+Screen recording with a voice-over narration, also known as screencasting, is useful for demonstrating software processes, computer workflows, or system functionalities.
+Screencast training is often used for customer service training videos.

-Also read: How to Make a Screencast in 6 Easy Steps
+Also read: How to Make a Screencast: Tips & Tricks

 Also read: Best Explainer Video Software